-Weird mishmash of a movie, based on Garrison Keillor's long-running cult radio show of the same name.
+A weird mishmash of a movie, based on Garrison Keillor's long-running cult radio show of the same name.
 Costarring (as himself) and written by Keillor, much of the film is a sort of valentine from this man to his own creation.
-How comfortable you are about that will surely depend on how big a fan you are of his show, an intentionally old-timey affair combining new takes on classic American folk music, corny jokes, and good old fashioned storytelling.
+How comfortable you are about that will surely depend on how big a fan you are of his show, a nostalgic affair that combines new takes on classic American folk songs, corny jokes, and good old-fashioned storytelling.
 (As for me, I don't go out of my way to listen to it, but if I catch it on the air I'll enjoy it.)

 This is where the film doesn't work.
 I'm sure there are many levels here – Keillor may be envisioning the day when his real-live radio show will have its final performance (most likely due to his own death or retirement).
 81-year-old director Altman is also surely aware of his own waning years.
 The film could even be seen as an elegy for the two dying art forms practiced by these two unique artists – Keillor, with his antique-feeling radio program, and Altman, who makes ensemble films like no other.
 But it's ruined by a clunky subplot where the angel of death, personified by Virginia Madsen, comes to the theater not only to take the life of one of the show's performers but also to usher out the actual show.
 It's a stupid idea, pretentiously played out, and Madsen seems stiff and confused in the part.

 This plot bogs down what's already a mixed bag of a movie: Kevin Kline, as a '40s-style detective named Guy Noir, utters some terrific Keillor monologues at the beginning of the film, but soon starts sleepwalking through a series of modest pratfall gags that are neither clever nor funny.
 And all the backstage scenes are pointless.
 Still, it's worth skipping forward to the terrific musical numbers.